XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/expedition.md

 > Only if you didn't do one.
 If you did and no visible loot, restart app.

-# Which pet corresponds to which exploration material?

-> Cat - Bricks/City; Dog - Buttstock/Snowfield; Bird - Acorn/Forest; Misc - Fluid/Wasteland
->
-> Then use the corresponding food that gives higher chance to visit a locale for a near 100% visit.

-@ Visual

-### If advantaged dolls change mid-expedition, which one determines your rewards, the advantaged on the start of exploration or at the end?

-> The start of the expedition.

 ### What are T-doll effects available in the older servers?

 > ~~Global already has everything they have.~~ Apparently new items have been added there.